jam53/Jam54_Launcher/README.md

 Open the **MainMenu scene**, and hit **play.**

+> **Important Note**

+Inside the Unity project's rootfolder, there is a Visual Studio C# WPF project located under the folder Jam54LauncherStarter.
+This instanciates Squirrel and therefore updates the Jam54Launcher.
+Once the Jam54Launcher has succesfully been updated, the Jam54LauncherStarter will launch the Jam54Launcher.

 ## Development of the Jam54 Launcher

 The main reason behind the development  of the launcher, was to create one unified place for people to download all the games/programs that have been developed by jam54.
 Instead of having to search for download links on that are scattered all around the [official website.](https://jam-54.wixsite.com/jam54)